codenvy/docs/README.md

 The Jekyll server will scan for changes to the .md files every 2 seconds and auto-update the generated HTML.

 # Getting Help
-If you have questions or problems, please create an issue in this repo.
+If you have questions or problems, please create an issue in this repo.xxxx